ourmaninindia/ourmaninindia-2023/content/en/post/profit-and-prejudice/index.md

-+++
+---
-categories = ["Business"]
+categories : ["Business"]
-date = 2012-11-03T10:26:40Z
+date : 2012-11-03T10:26:40Z
-description = "Profit and Prejudice.
-Heavy industry minister Praful Patel, Rajan Mittal of Bharti Airtel fame, and Sajjan Jindal of JSW, spoke at the THiNK 2012 in Goa." tags = ["Management"] title = "Profit and Prejudice" featured_image = "" cover = "cover-rajan-bharti-mittal.jpg" read_more_copy = "Read more about this session"
+lastmod: ["lastmod", ":git", "date", "publishDate"] description : "Profit and Prejudice.
+Heavy industry minister Praful Patel, Rajan Mittal of Bharti Airtel fame, and Sajjan Jindal of JSW, spoke at the THiNK 2012 in Goa." tags : ["Management"] title : "Profit and Prejudice" featured_image : "" cover : "cover-rajan-bharti-mittal.jpg" read_more_copy : "Read more about this session"
-+++
+---

 Heavy industry minister Praful Patel, Rajan Mittal of Bharti Airtel fame, and Sajjan Jindal of JSW, spoke at the [THiNK 2012](http://thinkworks.in "THiNK 2012") in Goa.
 Praful Patel joked that credibility of politicians is at an all time high referring to the many scams being uncovered.